Definition

 In-band SQLi

-Also known as a classic SQLi, an in-band SQLi is when hackers use the same channel (or band) to launch database errors and to collect the results from an attack.
-An in-band SQLi is most commonly achieved through two methods: error-based and Union-based attacks.
+Also known as classic SQLi, in-band SQLi is when hackers use the same channel -- or band -- to launch database errors and to collect the results from an attack.
+In-band SQLi is most commonly achieved through two methods:

-• Union-based attacks use prepared statements that exploit the SQL Union function, which combines the results of multiple queries into one result.
+2. Union-based attacks use prepared statements that exploit the SQL union function, which combines the results of multiple queries into one result.

 Inferential SQLi

-Also known as a blind SQL injection, an inferential SQLi is when hackers send data payloads to a database server to observe its response and behavior without being able to see what is actually occurring within the database.
-The server's response provides the attacker with clues that they can use to adjust their attack strategy.
+Also known as blind SQLi, inferential SQLi is when hackers send data payloads to a database server to observe its response and behavior without being able to see what is occurring within the database.
+The server's response provides attackers with clues that they can use to adjust their attack strategy.

-An inferential SQLi can be either Boolean or time-based.
-A Boolean SQLi uses true or false statements to solicit a response, while a time-based SQLi sets a designated response period.
+Inferential SQLi can be either Boolean-based or time-based.
+Boolean SQLi uses true or false statements to solicit a response, while time-based SQLi sets a designated response period.

 Out-of-band SQLi

-An out-of-band SQLi is when hackers take advantage of domain name system or HTTP requests to retrieve data.
-An out-of-band SQLi is usually only performed when a web server is too slow or when an in-band SQLi is not possible to execute.
+Out-of-band SQLi is when hackers take advantage of domain name system or Hypertext Transfer Protocol requests to retrieve data.
+Out-of-band SQLi is usually only performed when a web server is too slow or when in-band SQLi is not possible to execute.

 How can a SQL injection attack be detected and prevented?